The Best Anime Streaming Sites for 2023: Free & Paid

 Anime Fever

 You can register to save your content, check out the anime schedule, get a random anime suggestion, or explore what’s currently on with a search.
 If you click explore, you can filter the anime into types, like OVA or Currently Airing.
-You can also select a parental rating control if your kids use the site.

 Best Anime Streaming Sites: Anime Fever

-Overall, for a totally free site, this is a good place to watch anime without a risk of malware or virus-laden pop-ups.
+Overall, for a free site, this is an excellent place to watch anime without the risk of malware or virus-laden popups.
 I didn’t get taken to 3rd-party websites when checking out the content, so it was easy to navigate and stay where I wanted to be on the page.
-For free content, I think this is a winning solution.

 GoGoAnimeTV